quzhi1/ScalaPlayground/README.md

 - Traits == Java interface
 - Function can return tuple.
 Tuple type is `TupleN` (N can be 1-22)
 - You can compose a class use `class D extends B with C`, where B is concrete class, and C is a trait.
 In this case, C is usually an optional trait you can plugin.
+- Case class is a very good way to do immutable class
+- Traits and classes can be marked sealed which means all subtypes must be declared in the same file.
+- An object with the same name as a class is called a companion object.
+Conversely, the class is the object’s companion class.

 # Function and methods
 - Function & method can both be directly passed into another function as lambda.
 Just like go.
 - Function can also be return type as lambda
 - You can define private helper function inside a function

+# Object
+- Can do singleton class
+- Can do static class method
+- Can do factory method